CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `revert_new_option`
 !!! description "`PegKeeper.revert_new_options():`"

     Function to revert admin or receiver changes.
-This function can only be called by the admin.
-Calling this function sets the admin and receiver deadline to 0 and emits ApplyNewAdmin and ApplyNewReceiver events to revert the changes.
+Calling this function sets the admin and receiver deadline back to 0 and emits ApplyNewAdmin and ApplyNewReceiver events to revert the changes.

+    Emits: `ApplyNewAdmin` and `ApplyNewReceiver` event.

     !!! warning
         This function can only be called by the `admin` of the PegKeeper.